Every day it seems like there’s a new miracle supplement out there for PCOS.

-All this to say, there are certainly other supplements to consider and we promise to cover them in depth elsewhere… But for now, we wanted to provide a little clarity around 3 supplements for PCOS that aren’t being adequately (or accurately) discussed.
+All this to say, there are certainly other dietary supplements to consider and we promise to cover them in depth elsewhere… But for now, we wanted to provide a little clarity around 3 supplements for PCOS that aren’t adequately (or accurately) being discussed.

 First up is cinnamon!